LivHed/coworking-spaces/README.md

 ## UX

 ### Design process
-After doing research looking at websites with coworking spaces I found that there was no pages dedicated only to Swedish coworking spaces, which is a gap I wanted to fill.
-In the pages I found you could search for these kind of spaces globally.
+After doing research looking at websites with coworking spaces I found that there where no pages dedicated only to Swedish coworking spaces, which is a gap I wanted to fill.
+In the pages I found you could search for these kinds of spaces globally.
 I wanted to narrow this search down to spaces placed in swedish cities, for myself and my fellow swedish coworkers.
 My goals with the design was set to:

 * To make the design suitable for people who wants to find coworking spaces in an easy way.
 I wanted to do this with a stylistic and easily understandable design with light and discrete colors and buttons with clear directions.
 * To make a web application with several pages, each with it´s clear purpose, and this with a user friendly and easy layout to quick be able to understand what you can do and how.
 * The fonts that I chose to use for this website are Railway (sans serif) because it presents the content in a stylistic and easy-to-read way.
-* I chose to use 10 of the biggest cities in Sweden to choose from in the search of coworking spaces, since there will be coworking spaces in these cities to choose from for the user to add.
+* I chose to use 10 of the biggest cities in Sweden to choose from in the search of coworking spaces, since there will be coworking spaces in these cities to choose from and for the user to add to the database.

 Since this page is supposed to handle the CRUD functionality (Create, Read, Update and Delete) I planned for this web page to give a sense of "Let´s do it together", and I´m specifying the guidelines in the About page.